Should You Polish a Car Before Waxing It? EXPLAINED

 - If you just painted some car parts (bumper, hood, etc.)

 I bet that now you see the real reason why polishing is essential before you go and apply the wax.
+The goal is to make the paint as smooth as possible so the wax can bond to the surface properly.

 - If the paint still looks great, without damages (swirls, scratches, fading)